b05702057/BomberMan-Game/README.md

 * Open the file "Bomb man.xcodeproj", and run it

 ### Note
-* You can know more about the game and the codes from the .pdf files.
+* You can know more about the game and the codes from the files "Bomber_Man_Project_Explanation.pdf" and "Game_Introduction.pdf".